Voice of The Customer | Voix du Client

 Début:

-De 18h30 à 19h les participants ont pu réseauter sous la direction de M. Ray Dyer, et rencontrer une partie de l’équipe de leadership d’ASQ Montréal.
+De 18h30 à 19h les participants ont pu réseauter sous la direction de M. Ray DYER, et rencontrer une partie de l’équipe de leadership d’ASQ Montréal.
 L’ASQ offre 18 certifications pour les professionnels de la qualité et promeut son code d’éthique.
 Un sondage d’ouverture a révélé le statut des participants, la majorité étant membres de l’ASQ et de la région de Montréal; l’agenda de la soirée a été présenté par Ray.

 Déroulement: